The Art of Peace

 A Sign of Things to Come: Peace Operations in the Middle East

 Peace operations have long been a central instrument for protecting civilians and stabilising conflict regions.
 Using the Middle East as a lens, this panel examines how peace operations are evolving in response to shifting geopolitical dynamics and changing expectations of international engagement.
-The discussion explores how future peace operations might be reimagined and redesigned to meet the complex realities of contemporary conflict
+The discussion explores how future peace operations might be reimagined and redesigned to meet the complex realities of contemporary conflict.

 Speakers: